A figure-of-merit-based framework to evaluate photovoltaic materials: Results and discussion

-In Fig.~\ref{fig:fom_real_materials}, the maximum (SQ-normalized) experimental efficiency $\eta_\mathrm{exp,sq}$ demonstrated by 28 emerging and established PV absorbers in a planar solar cell configuration is plotted as a function of their corresponding $\Gamma_\mathrm{PV}$ FOM.
 As expected, all absorbers lie in the accessible region defined by the $\Gamma_\mathrm{PV}$ FOM.
 Several absorbers lie within error bar of the $\eta_\mathrm{\Gamma,sq}$ limit, indicating that solar cell architectures, contact layers, and interfaces are sufficiently optimized and do not introduce significant losses at the current level of bulk material quality in these absorbers.
 GaAs is the absorber with both the highest FOM (20) and the maximum SQ-normalized experimental efficiency (88\%).
 Alloyed perovskites based on CH$_5$N$_2$PbI$_3$ (triple-cation and double-anion) have the second highest FOM, followed by c-Si and CH$_3$NH$_3$PbI$_3$ perovskites (MAPbI$_3$).
-Since the efficiency of c-Si cells is limited by Auger recombination due to particularly weak absorption in Si,~\cite{richterReassessmentLimitingEfficiency2013} there is very limited scope for efficiency increase by improvement of bulk material properties in c-Si (Fig.~\ref{fig:fom_real_materials}), except for increase in $\alpha$, which would make c-Si cells less limited by Auger recombination.
-Multicrystalline silicon (mc-Si), Cu(In,Ga)Se$_2$ (CIGSe), and CdSeTe have similar FOMs (\SIrange{0.5}{1}{}) and SQ-normalized record efficiencies (around 70\%).
+Since the efficiency of c-Si cells is limited by Auger recombination due to particularly weak absorption in Si~\cite{richterReassessmentLimitingEfficiency2013}, there is very limited scope for efficiency increase by improvement of bulk material properties in c-Si (Fig.~\ref{fig:fom_real_materials}).
+If the effective $\alpha$ of silicon could be substantially increased (e.g. by extreme light trapping or polymorphism \cite{garnettLightTrappingSilicon2010,Fadaly2020}) without compromising on other properties, the $\Gamma_\mathrm{PV}$ FOM correctly predicts that c-Si cells may achieve higher efficiencies by being less constrained by Auger recombination.

-According to the FOM analysis, further efficiency increases in GaAs, c-Si, mc-Si, and CIGSe cells are unlikely unless their bulk properties are improved.
-On the other hand, higher efficiencies in CdSeTe and perovskite solar cells are not prohibited by their current material quality, so device and interface optimization may be a promising path towards improved solar cell performance.
-In fact, the $\Gamma_\mathrm{PV}$ FOM suggests that it may already be possible for state-of-the-art perovskite alloys to surpass the efficiency of GaAs solar cells without further work on their bulk properties.